AdobeDocs/workfront.en/help/classic/workfront-proof/wp-emailsntfctns/email-alerts/config-email-notification-settings-wp.md

 You can configure proof settings for proofs you create.&nbsp;

-For information about proof settings the Workfront administrator or Workfront Proof administrator can configure, see [Configure proof settings for your organization](../../../administration-and-setup/manage-workfront/configure-proofing/configure-proofing-organization.md).
+For information about proof settings the Workfront administrator or Workfront Proof administrator can configure, see .

 1. Click **Settings** > **Personal settings**.